How to use LXD with Juju

 See Credentials for more details on how Juju credentials are used to share a bootstrapped controller.

 LXD clustering provides the ability for applications to be deployed in a high-availability manner.
 In a clustered LXD cloud, Juju will deploy units across its nodes.
 For more, see Using LXD clustering with Juju.

-LXD is image based: all LXD containers come from images and any LXD daemon instance (also called a “remote”) can serve images.
+LXD is image based: All LXD containers come from images and any LXD daemon instance (also called a “remote”) can serve images.
 When LXD is installed a locally-running remote is provided (Unix domain socket) and the client is configured to talk to it (named ‘local’).
 The client is also configured to talk to several other, non-local, ones (named ‘ubuntu’, ‘ubuntu-daily’, and ‘images’).

 An image is identified by its fingerprint (SHA-256 hash), and can be tagged with multiple aliases.

 For any image-related command, an image is specified by its alias or by its fingerprint.
 Both are shown in image lists.
-An image’s filename is its full fingerprint while an image list displays its partial fingerprint.
+An image’s filename is its full fingerprint, while an image list displays its partial fingerprint.
 Either type of fingerprint can be used to refer to images.

 Juju pulls official cloud images from the ‘ubuntu’ remote (http://cloud-images.ubuntu.com) and creates the necessary alias.
 Any subsequent requests will be satisfied by the LXD cache (

 Image cache expiration and image synchronization mechanisms are built-in.